Grizedale Forest

-EXploitation
+Geography

 It is made up of a number of hills, small tarns and the settlements of Grizedale and Satterthwaite.
 It is owned and managed by Forestry England and is a popular tourist destination with waymarked footpaths, mountain biking, an aerial assault course, a 16-bed hostel, and a visitor centre with a children's playground, education centre, café and shop.
 The car-parking of Grizedale Forest Visitors Centre is situated on the site of the former Grizedale Hall where its remains can be still seen.
 In past years, several stages on the WRC RAC Rally were held on tracks through Grizedale Forest every winter.
 Weather permitting, the forest continues to be used for two annual rallies: the Malcolm Wilson Rally and the Grizedale Stages Rally, based in Coniston.

 Plants and animals

 The forest retains large expanses of exotic forestry trees such as Sitka spruce and Western hemlock, although more recent plantations of deciduous native trees have been made.
 Larch and ash dieback diseases have brought significant clearances in some areas.
-The forest is home to many birds and mammals includingbuzzards, sparrow hawks, owls, woodpeckers, woodcock, black grouse, red and grey squirrels, pine martens, badgers, stoats, foxes, red and roe deer.
+The forest is home to many birds and mammals including buzzards, sparrow hawks, owls, woodpeckers, woodcock, black grouse, red and grey squirrels, pine martens, badgers, stoats, foxes, red and roe deer.